bdrawe/horiseon-code-review/README.md

 # Horeiseon Code Review
-To make the the website more accessible, with included alt tags for images, more descriptive semantics and consolidated CSS files.
-For future developers I have placed descriptive comments to help developers navigate the code better.
+Made the the website more accessible, with alt tags for images, more descriptive semantic elements and consolidated CSS.
+For future developers I have placed descriptive comments to help navigate the code better.

 ![Horiseon Hero Image](assets/images/horiseon-hero.png)